 MSc Sustainable Technology

-The master’s programme in Sustainable Technology is based on the concept of industrial ecology with a focus on the understanding of interactions between technical, economic, social and ecological systems and processes.
-Industrial ecology is an interdisciplinary framework for designing and operating industrial systems as living systems interdependent with natural systems.
-It seeks to balance environmental and economic performance within an understanding of local and global ecological constraints.
+The master’s programme in Sustainable Technology covers the concept of Industrial Ecology, focusing on the interaction of technical, economic, social and ecological systems and processes.
+Students will explore this interdisciplinary framework for designing and operating industrial systems interdependent of natural systems.
+Graduates will balance environmental and economic performance and lead the development of strategies for a sustainable future.

 Sustainable Technology at KTH - Principles and Applications of Industrial Ecology

 The courses in the programme cover a range of interdisciplinary subjects connected to industrial ecology.
-The students are introduced to tools and knowledge that will enable them to apply technology in a more sustainable way.
-The first semester is dedicated to mandatory courses that will give you an insight in the concepts of industrial ecology, ecosystems and impact of socio-technical systems, system analysis tools used in decision-making and a good base for scientific work
+The students are introduced to tools and knowledge that will enable them to apply technology more sustainably.
+The first semester is dedicated to mandatory courses that will give you an insight into the concepts of industrial ecology, ecosystems and impact of socio-technical systems, system analysis tools used in decision-making and a good base for scientific work.

-Since the programme covers a broad spectrum of courses, students can during their third and fourth semester either choose their own specialisation, for example, more technology-oriented courses or more management-oriented ones, or choose to mix courses from different areas to acquire a broad knowledge in industrial ecology.
+Since the programme covers a broad spectrum of courses, during their third and fourth semester, students can either choose a specialisation, for example, more technology-oriented courses or more management-oriented ones, or choose to mix courses from different areas to acquire broad knowledge in industrial ecology.

 The pedagogical concept applied in the learning process is to work with projects, best practice and case studies; consequently, considerable effort is put into training students in discussion, critical analysis and written and oral presentations.
 It is also a high priority to link courses and projects to practical experience through cooperation with companies, institutions and public authorities.